If you want a book that reads as a 1940s film noire, then Murder Behind the Mike is it.

 Murder Behind the Mike is one of a series featuring Rufus Reed, a newspaper journalist, and his editor, Asaph Clune.

 The story has the newspapermen out to solve the murder of a radio personality before the police or rival newspapers do.
-Their relationship with the police detectives and the district attorney is generally distrustful.
-There are plenty of false leads.
+Detectives and the district attorney regard them with suspicion, and the feeling is mutual.
+The investigation winds through a maze of false leads and shady characters.
 And of course, a pretty radio station receptionist is willing to assist from the inside.

-In fact, reading Murder Behind the Mike is like watching a Saturday matinee.
-It’s not a classic, but it’s easy, fun, and a fine way to unwind for awhile.
+In fact, reading Murder Behind the Mike is like catching a Saturday matinee from another time.
+It’s not a classic, but it’s brisk, easy, fun, and a fine way to unwind for awhile.